Loose Cannon Brewery

 A spell in the seat of government – the Stranger’s bar

 Loose Cannon’s Abingdon Bridge has even had a week’s spot in Parliament … the Stranger’s Bar, that is.
 There’s a tradition that every MP is allowed to nominate a brewery within their constituency to appear as a guest beer for a week.
 And it just so happened to be the week in 2014 that beer duty was dropped by a penny a pint.
 Great timing seems to run in the family!

 With awards, both national and regional, a vibrant and expanding fan club and most importantly an ever-exciting, great-tasting range of beers, Loose Cannon has a bright future.
-We’re certain you’ll enjoy their beers as much as we do, judging how they went down at the Brew Republic stand at the recent Vintage Festival show.
+We’re certain you’ll enjoy their beers as much as we do, judging how they went down at the Brew Republic stand at the Vintage Festival in London.

 We had the pleasure of asking Will a few questions, why not hear directly from the main man himself:

 Loose Cannon are a 'regular' at Brew Republic, so hop on over to our shop if you'd like to give them a try (or you already know how great their beers are and just want to top up!).

 Cheers to Will and the team!Shop Loose Cannon beers